 Sally delights in facilitating conversations at the intersection of family, management, and ownership with the outcome of developing healthy family business governance processes and systems.
 Sally guides the development of clear boundaries and roles – often culminating in structured processes to create teams including energizing Family Councils, aligned Shareholder groups, and high-performing Management teams.
 In short, Sally charts the path, teaches principles, develops leaders & teams, and guides the path for healthy and sustainable families & businesses.
-In addition to her role as a lead advisor, as Managing Partner she leads the DVFBC team.
+In addition to her role as a lead advisor, as President she leads the DVFBC team.

 Sally is passionate about family business education so families can learn early & together about the complexities, challenges & opportunities they face given their overlapping roles.
 These intermingling roles & relationships have emotional, strategic & life-altering implications which, if understood, will be easier to navigate.
 In 1992 Sally was key in launching our Family Business Learning Community which continues to gather today for educational seminars and best practice events featuring successful business families and thought leaders.